1. Blog

 • Local permitting and utility requirements

-Now, we introduced lots of concepts in the first two paragraphs: price per watt, incentives, hard costs, soft costs.
-It can be a lot to take in.
-In the rest of this article, we’ll break down these ideas and key terms so you can understand them better.
-We’ll even provide you with an average savings amount per state so you can get a better sense of how much money you could potentially save on monthly costs should you make the decision to go solar.
+The metrics and factors can be confusing and some of them might be new to you: price per watt, incentives, hard costs, soft costs, etc. It can be a lot to take in.
+In this article, we’ll break down these ideas and key terms so you can understand them better and asses how they might affect your solar panels cost.
+We’ll even provide you with an average savings amount per state so you can get a better sense of how much money you could potentially save on monthly costs should you make the decision to install solar panels.

-If you’re ready to estimate your costs now, head on over to our solar panel cost calculator.
+If you’re ready to estimate your costs now and understand how to make solar panels worth the investment, head over to our solar panel cost calculator.
 Using proprietary Mapdwell technology, we analyze the solar potential of your specific roof to provide you with a preliminary system size recommendation, along with cost and savings estimates.
+It's the fastest and best way to gain actionable insights to make the right decision for your home.

 There are many ways solar companies share the price of solar panels.
 The three most popular include: